Sepultura "Arise": A Review of This Great 1991 Album From the Best Brazilian Thrash Metal Band

 The Album Arise And its Lyrical Themes

 The opening song of the album Arise showcases what a fast song that is great should be like.
 The first song is trying to raise awareness about the dangers that warfare can bring upon humanity.
 As those human beings are displaced from their homes, sometimes they have nowhere to go and are seeking some salvation.
 If they don’t get that salvation they are at further risk of death and annihilation.
 Dead Embryonic Cells is about a man that is so angry because he did not ask to be born into a world that is full of disorder, chaos, violence and terrorism.
 It was Mahatma Gandhi that once said “You must be the change you hope to see in the world.”
 We must strive for positive change by advocating a policy of peace rather than war.
 However, I congratulate the band for bringing up the subject for thought.
 War has been an event that has been too common as humans have shown their aggressive and greedy side.
+Desperate Cry is a classic Sepultura song that begins with acoustic guitar before getting heavy and repeating a riff or two.
 The next song is called Murder and this one is a very fast song about the violence that engulfs the world.
 He wishes that he had never been born.
 The band Annihilator also has a song called Murder on their 1997 album Remains.
 Jeff Waters may have found inspiration from this band.
 Subtraction has a catchy riff in the beginning of the song that has been memorable for me.
 It has a very impressive bass line in the middle of the song.
 Subtraction is about someone that is searching for answers and trying to understand themselves in a world where leaders are turning their backs to the people that they were elected to serve.

 How Great Is The Album Arise?